cyberflamingo/exobrain/http-security.md

 ## Same-Origin Policy

-Same-origin policy restrict and unrestrict interaction base on the **origin** of the interaction.
+Same-origin policy restrict and un-restrict interaction base on the **origin** of the interaction.
 It is an important policy to guard against session hijacking.